marmello77/multiple-networks/README.md

 ## Functionality and origin

 You can use this script to automatize the topological analysis of multiple networks.
 It saves a lot of time and effort, compared to analyzing all networks one at a time.
 This script was written to be used in an ongoing study about the topology of interaction networks.
-See details about our research programm [here](https://marcomellolab.wordpress.com/home/projects/).
+See details about our research program [here](https://marcomellolab.wordpress.com/home/projects/).

 ## Instructions